ArenRedd/arenredd.github.io/_posts/2025-05-26-adding-giscus-comments-to-jekyll.md

 permalink: /posts/adding-giscus-comments-to-jekyll/
 ---

-Adding a comment system to a Jekyll blog sounds easy — until it isn’t.
+Adding a comment system to a jekyll blog sounds easy — until it isn’t.

-I wanted something **minimal**, **privacy-respecting**, and built right into GitHub.
+I wanted something **minimal**, **privacy-respecting**, and built right into github.
 Disqus was bloat.
 Utterances was limited. **Giscus**?
 Perfect.

 But the road to setting it up was *chaos*.
 Here’s what I hit, how I fixed it, and a clean tutorial to help you avoid the same mess.